liam-nguyen/note/wiki/docs/OS/操作系统概念/10 Virtual Memory.md

 ### 1 Background

-Various memory-management strategies discussed in [Chapter 9](ch9.md) have the same goal to keep many processes in memory  simultaneously to allow multiprogramming.
+Various memory-management strategies discussed in [Main Memory](9 Main Memory.md) have the same goal to keep many processes in memory  simultaneously to allow multiprogramming.

 PROBLEM: However, they tend to require that an entire process be in memory before it can execute.
 In many cases, the entire program is not needed: